pivotal-energy-solutions/django-input-collection/README.md

-# django-input-collection
+# Django input collection
-[WARNING: PRE-ALPHA] Axis Checklists 3.0 and related user data collection
+Axis Checklists 3.0 and related user data collection

 Below are the high-level dev promises for our use of this package in Axis and elsewhere.